leannejdong/leannejdong.github.i/_pages/about.md

 During 2022 I worked on music information retrival, audio detection, linux compatibility of [Scaler2](https://www.scalerplugin.com/).
 As well as backend C++ consulting in the multimedia/soft robotic and fintech industries.

 I was educated in mostly in STEM disciplines (PhD maths, 2 Postdocs in Computer Science and Engineering).
-At the present state, I'm mostly passionate about Blockchain, Software Engineering for music technology applications.
+At the present state, I'm working on independent audio engineering research.
+I'm mostly passionate about data driven audio plugins development and hardware.
+I'm hoping to return to Mathematics for teaching at casual basis, if I can be given a chance again.

 Formerly (between 2020-2022) I was an industry postdoc researcher working  @ [Concordia University, School of Engineering and Computer Science](https://www.concordia.ca/ginacody.html).
 My advisors are
 [Ursula Eicker](https://www.concordia.ca/next-gen/eicker.html), [Jia Yu Yuan](https://users.encs.concordia.ca/~jiayuan/) and [Freddy Lecue](http://www-sop.inria.fr/members/Freddy.Lecue/).